7 Signs You’re Drinking Too Much Coffee

 You have diarrhea

 Most people know that coffee can help keep you regular, thanks to its laxative properties.
 Drink more than two or three cups a day, though, and you might get diarrhea, according to the International Foundation for Gastrointestinal Disorders.
 If you find your bathroom issues become unmanageable, the IFFGD recommends gradual withdrawal from caffeine.
-Don't miss these 11 ways to make your coffee habit healthier.
+(Does coffee dehydrate you?
+Find out.)

 You can’t sleep